my-name-is-samael/BeamJoy/README.md

 - Solo races with leaderboards and time delta.
 - Race editor for admins and selected players.
 - Multiplayer races can be forced by staff or voted for by players.
-- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn at the last checkpoint.
+- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn at the last checkpoint and respawn in the pit stand.
 - Working pit stands.
 - Players can use any vehicle, a specific model, or a specified configuration set at race launch.
 - Dynamic branching race mapping allows shortcuts or reroutes.
 - Persistent race records.
 - Reputation rewards for participation, winning races, and breaking records, highly customizable.
 - Real-time race time counter with flashing time when reaching a checkpoint (UI applications).
-- Toggleable broadcasting solo race times
+- Toggleable broadcasting solo race times.
+- Useful tools in race editor, such as 180deg vehicle rotation and race reversal.

 #### Hunter / CarHunt

 - Working hunter system where the fugitive and hunters cannot see each other's nametags.
 - The fugitive must pass the specified checkpoints without being taken down by hunters or crashing.
-- Hunters can reset their vehicles but with a 10-second penalty before resuming the chase.
+- Hunters can reset their vehicles but with a time penalty before resuming the chase.
 - Vehicle configurations can be forced at launch.
 - Complete editor for starting positions (Hunters and Fugitive) and checkpoints for admins and selected players.
 - Reputation rewards for participation and winning, highly customizable.